rezarahimian/docs/erc20-intro.rst

     *Figure 1: A blockchain trading model using ERC20 tokens*

-The right side of this trading model needs an intangible asset which is equivalent to a fiat currency (Like USD or CAD) [#]_.
-So, the value of it is stable over time and people be able to count on its value.
+The right side of the model needs a financial asset which is equivalent to a fiat currency (Like USD or CAD) [#]_.
+So, the value of it will be stable over time and people be able to count on its value.
 Stablecoins provide such functionalities in blockchain by pegging to something that has a stable value (Like gold or USD).
-There would be three types of stablecoins :cite:`Ref09` that can be used in this trading model:
+There would be, essentially, three types of stablecoins :cite:`Ref09` that can be used:

-#. **Fiat-collateralized:** It will be backed by the equivalent fiat currency.
+#. **Fiat-collateralized:** It is backed by the equivalent fiat currency.
 #. **Crypto-collateralized:** It uses other cryptocurrencies as collateral.
 #. **Non-collateralized:** It is not backed by any collateral.
-It is similar to other fiat currencies that it is maintained by governments.
+It is similar to other fiat currencies that are maintained by governments.

-Representation of an stablecoin could be also through ERC20 standard.
-The only difference is that engaging parties of the exchange agreed on the value of the stablecoin (which is 1 CADT = 1 $CAD).
-By repressing share of company X and canadian dollar as ERC20 tokens, we would have two ERC20 tokens (with different values) to trade.
+Representation of an stablecoin could be also by ERC20 tokens (like CADT).
+Value of it comes from engaging parties of the exchange who agreed on the value (i.e., 1 CADT worths 1 $CAD).
+Assuming share of company X and canadian dollar as ERC20 tokens, provide two ERC20 tokens (with different values) to trade.

-As originally mentioned, ERC20 tokens are standardized version of smart contracts with pre-defined API :cite:`Ref08`.
-Similar to other smart contracts, there are security vulnerabilities on them.
-Some of these vulnerabilities have been already discovered and handled by the Ethereum community.
-Here, we introduce a new solution to :ref:`multiple_withdrawal` by analyzing solutions that have been already discovered.
-Ultimately, the goal is to introduce a secure ERC20 code that could mitigate against identified/potential security vulnerabilities.
+Besides tradability of ERC20 tokens as a financial property, they are technically standardized version of smart contracts :cite:`Ref08`.
+Similar to any other programs, written code could be vulnerable against security flaws.
+Some of these security vulnerabilities have been already discovered and handled by the Ethereum community.
+Here, we introduce a new solution to one of open issues (:ref:`multiple_withdrawal`) and incorporate other known solutions.
+Ultimately, the goal is to introduce a secure ERC20 code that could mitigate against all identified security vulnerabilities.

 |
 |